mjordan/tutorial_on_updating_using_workbench/README.md

 standalone_media_url: true
 media_type: image

-# We can all use the same GID for this exercise.
+# We should all use the same GID for this exercise.
 google_sheets_gid: 609339107
 ```